 Fostering diversity, equity and inclusion

 We can’t be bystanders and hope that inclusion happens.
-Through our Diversity, Equity and Inclusion (DE&I) Strategy 2025, we are working harder to be a more inclusive business and drive meaningful change.
 We believe in the importance of an inclusive and caring culture where everybody belongs.
 That’s what attracts great talent and makes our teams stronger.
 These values also help serve the diverse needs of our Clients and communities around the world.

 Our approach